-9. The key elements of the governance framework are set out in the following paragraphs.
+The key elements of the governance framework are set out in the following paragraphs.

-Establishing and monitoring the achievement of the Authority's objectives
+Effective exercise of our functions and the monitoring and achievement of the Authority's objectives

-- 10. Members have met regularly to consider strategic direction, plans and progress of the Authority in various Committees and the Authority itself.
-Decision making arrangements were confirmed for 2014/15 following reconstitution of the Authority at the annual meeting in June 2014 (FEP2249).
-The reconstitution confirmed the roles and duties of the following Committees: - Resources Committee with responsibilities for budgets, staffing and assets, and performance related to those responsibilities; - Strategy Committee with responsibilities for policy and strategy for the service delivery functions of emergency response, prevention and protection, including responsibility for community engagement; - Governance, Performance and Audit Committee with responsibilities for service delivery performance (excluding performance related specifically to the functions of the Resources Committee) and for all audit and governance matters, including the Annual Governance Statement; and - Appointments and Urgency Committee to meet on an ad hoc basis as and when urgent matters or appointments dictate. - 11.
+Members have met regularly to consider strategic direction, plans and progress of the Authority in various Committees and the Authority itself.
+Decision making arrangements were confirmed for 2015/16 following reconstitution of the Authority at the meetings in June and December 2015 (FEP2448 and 2541).
+The reconstitution confirmed the roles and duties of the following Committees:

+- Resources Committee with responsibilities for budgets, staffing and assets, and performance related to those responsibilities; - Strategy Committee with responsibilities for policy and strategy for the service delivery functions of emergency response, prevention and protection, including responsibility for community engagement; - Governance, Performance and Audit Committee with responsibilities for service delivery performance (excluding performance related specifically to the functions of the Resources Committee) and for all audit and governance matters, including the Annual Governance Statement; and - Appointments and Urgency Committee to meet on an ad hoc basis as and when urgent matters or appointments dictate.

+The Authority also established a Local Pensions Board during 2015/16 for the firefighter pension schemes to support it on scheme governance and administration in its role as a Scheme Manager.

 The Mayor of London has powers to direct the Authority to take (or not to take) action.
+Mayoral directions were received on the following matters during 2015/16:

+- Disposal of 8 Albert Embankment;

+- Disposal of Southwark Fire Station Site

+- Recruitment of Commissioner

+- Budget options and the permanent removal of thirteen appliances

+- Property Services Review

+- Provision of Fire Consultancy Services

+- Disposal of Kingsland Fire Station Site

+Annual Governance Statement

-Mayoral directions were received on three matters during 2014/15: - Disposal of 8 Albert Embankment; - Disposal of fire stations closed under LSP5; and - Partial performance in terms of industrial action and related matters. - 12.
-The Authority's Fifth London Safety Plan 2013-2016 (LSP5) which is the Authority's corporate plan and its Integrated Risk Management Plan as required by the government's fire and rescue service national framework sets out the Authority's plans for improvement in services to address the risks facing Londoners, together with the management arrangements required to implement them.
+The Authority's Fifth London Safety Plan (LSP5) - which is the Authority's corporate plan and its Integrated Risk Management Plan as required by the government's fire and rescue service national framework - sets out the Authority's plans for improvement in services to address the risks facing Londoners, together with the management arrangements required to implement them.
 LSP5 was approved by the Authority on 12 September 2013 (FEP2143).
-Details of the public consultation undertaken can be found in the covering report to the Fifth London Safety Plan (FEP2091). - 13.
-Key performance indicators and targets are included in the London Safety Plan and the relevant committees review indicators and targets on an annual basis. - 14.
-All key LSP targets and commitments as well as key projects, are subject to close scrutiny and monitoring by the Resources, Strategy, and Governance, Performance and Audit Committees.
+Details of the public consultation undertaken can be found in the covering report to the Fifth London Safety Plan (FEP2091).
+The Plan was extended during 2015/16 to run for another year and effectively will be in place until the end of March 2017 (at which time it is anticipated that a new London Safety Plan (LSP6) will be approved).

+Key performance indicators and targets are included in the London Safety Plan and the relevant committees review indicators and targets on an annual basis.